Site logo

 Biting helps establish the pecking order in a herd.
 It’s not always about aggression; sometimes, it’s just about setting boundaries.

 Lastly, there’s food aggression.
-Just like with humans, some horses are very protective of their food.
+Just like with humans, some horses are so protective of their food.
 If another animal tries to get near their meal, a horse might bite to keep it away.

 In a herd, there’s always a pecking order.
 Some horses are leaders, and some are followers.
 Biting helps establish and maintain this hierarchy.